The Best Maya sites to visit, at #9: amazing Toniná, Chiapas, Mexico

 Toniná experienced its heyday between the 6th and 9th century AD.

-It looks like there was an almost continious rivalry with nearby Palenque.
-Both cities backed up by the bigger cities to the East.
+At the time both cities were backed up by the bigger Maya cities to the East.
 That is, Palenque by Tikal and Toniná by Tikal’s arch enemy Calakmul.

-A rivalry that left some historical events recorded in images & inscriptions on the temple walls in both cities.
+A rivalry that left some historical records – images & inscriptions – on the temple walls in both cities.

 Almost a quarter of a century later – in 711 AD – it was Toniná’s turn.
-Troops of Toniná managed to capture the ruler of Palenque.
+In that year their troops managed to capture the highest ruler of Palenque – Kʼinich Kʼan Joy Chitam II, also a son of the Great Pakal.
 Instead of killing him though, it seems they kept him captive for a decade.

-It’s unknown why Toniná chose this strategy.
-Probably it was a way to keep their main rival under control for al these years.
+• It’s unknown why Toniná chose this remarkable strategy.
+Probably it was a way to keep their main rival under control.
 Anyway, after about 10 years the former ajaw reappears in the records of Palenque.
-What we don’t know if he again ruled as Palenque’s highest authority or was still bound to the rules set by Toniná.
+Without knowing if he ruled again as Palenque’s highest authority or was still bound to the rules set by Toniná.

 A beautiful stele adorns one of the buildings of the Acropolis of Toniná.